• Skip to primary navigation

 Jeff Ostrowski · September 7, 2025

-OMEONE WHO began reading our blog at the age of 18 will now have attained the age of 33.
-Certain leitmotivs have established themselves, which is only natural.
-Something I’ve lamented often is liturgical “influencers” who gladly post 50+ times each day on social media—and spend hours filming themselves for ‘selfie’ podcasts—yet won’t lift a finger in real life to improve the situation.
+OMEONE WHO began reading our blog at the age of 18 is now 33.
+Over the years, certain leitmotivs have established themselves (which is only natural).
+A theme I’ve frequently lamented is liturgical “influencers” who daily create 50+ posts on social media—and spend hours filming ‘selfie’ podcasts—yet won’t lift a finger in real life to improve the situation.
 How can we explain this?
-Are they being honest when they claim to ardently desire greater reverence at Mass?
-The answer, in my opinion, is quite simple.
-Forming a choir that sings each week for Mass is an incredible amount of work.
-Anyone can publishing tons of articles saying “improve the Mass”—but very few are willing to address the situation in real life.
+Are they being honest when they claim to desire greater reverence at Mass?
+In my opinion, the answer is quite simple.
+Forming a choir is grueling and thankless work, whereas typing on the internet all day requires virtually no effort.

-Choral Repertoire • Choirmasters must challenge their choir members, most especially by choosing superb repertoire.
-Otherwise they won’t stick around—because their time is valuable.
+Choral Repertoire • Choirmasters must constantly challenge their members, most especially by choosing superb repertoire.
+Otherwise volunteers won’t stick around—because their time is valuable.
 The Brébeuf Catholic Hymnal is crucial for any serious choral program; but even that splendid book doesn’t contain everything.
-Conscientious choirmasters never rest from their relentless pursuit of repertoire ideas.
+The conscientious choirmaster never rests from a relentless pursuit of repertoire.

-Croft’s Canonic Kyrie • The best way to help choir members become familiar with polyphony is by introducing canons and rounds.
+Croft’s Canonic Kyrie • You can help your choir members become familiar with polyphony by introducing canons and rounds.
 One of the most magnificent canons I know was written by WILLIAM CROFT, the organist at Westminster Abbey (who also composed the famous ST ANNE hymn tune).
 The first section involves the congregation, and—best of all—this composition can be used in both forms of the Roman Rite.
-If you’re a TENOR, you owe it to yourself to follow the link below and sing through the TENOR rehearsal video; it’s loads of fun.1
+If you’re a TENOR, you owe it to yourself to follow the link (below) and sing through the TENOR rehearsal video; it’s loads of fun.1

 * PDF Download • CROFT CANON KYRIE (SATB)